If you’re searching for report card comments for writing, you’ve come to the right place.

 - … uses pre-writing strategies to guide the writing process.

-- … purpose for writing and for what audience are clear.
+- … purpose for writing and for what audience is clear.

 - … understands that different writing genres serve different purposes.